How to upload my website to hosting (FTP)

 Prerequisites

-Before starting, make sure you have:
+Before you begin, make sure you have:

-Step 1: Prepare the Files and Database
+Step 1: Prepare the files and database

 Step 2: Connect to FTP

-• net2ftp limitations: It does not allow uploading files larger than 35MB.
+• net2ftp limitations: It does not allow uploading files larger than 35 MB.
 If you try to upload larger files, you will receive an error.

-Step 3: Use a Local FTP Client
+Step 3: Use a local FTP client

-For files larger than 35MB, we recommend using a local FTP client such as FileZilla.
+For files larger than 35 MB, we recommend using a local FTP client such as FileZilla.

 1. Download FileZilla:

-• Install the program following the instructions.
+• Install the program by following the instructions.

 2. Configure FileZilla: